 I’ll first go over the logistics, then go over my favorite locations where I get the most catches.

-Best Time to Catch Squid
+When to Catch Squid

-Squidding season is from September to December.
-Many people go late at night around 11pm, but I’ve also experienced large schools of squid swimming around after sunset at about 5pm.
+As for the time of day, many people go late at night around 11pm, but I’ve also experienced large schools of squid swimming around after sunset at about 5pm.